pauliceia/issues/README - Contribution Guide.md

 ### 6- Pushing to the remote repository

 As soon as you finish developing your feature, open the terminal in the folder of your local repository.
-Use the commands below to add your files, create a commit and send it to the remote repository, but your commit name must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/):
+Use the commands below to add your files, create a commit (your commit name must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/):) and send it to the remote repository.

 ``` bash
 git add .